Kasekopf/looprobot/README.md

 ### Will this script work for me?

 Run `looprobot sim` to see "Is the script intended to work unmodified on my character?".
+Note that the required items are only enough so that the script does not crash; they are not necessarily sufficient to get a 1-day run.
 A sample output is below, but it may be slightly out of date.

 ```
 > looprobot sim